Losses in Transformer

 Where, IL = I2 = load of transformer, and R2′ is the resistance of transformer referred to secondary.

-Hysteresis loss in transformer
+Hysteresis Loss in Transformer

-Physical explanation of Hysteresis loss
+Physical Explanation of Hysteresis Loss

 The magnetic core of transformer is made of ′Cold Rolled Grain Oriented Silicon Steel′.
 Steel is very good ferromagnetic material.
-This kind of materials are very sensitive to be magnetized.
-That means whenever magnetic flux passes through, it will behave like magnet.
+This kind of materials is very sensitive to be magnetized.
+That means, whenever magnetic flux would pass through, it will behave like magnet.
 Ferromagnetic substances have numbers of domains in their structure.
-Domain are very small region in the material structure, where all the dipoles are paralleled to same direction.
-In other words, the domains are like small small permanent magnet situated randomly in the structure of substance.
+Domains are very small regions in the material structure, where all the dipoles are paralleled to the same direction.
+In other words, the domains are like small permanent magnets situated randomly in the structure of the substance.
 These domains are arranged inside the material structure in such a random manner, that net resultant magnetic field of the said material is zero.
-Whenever external magnetic field or mmf is is applied to that substance, these randomly directed domains are arranged themselves in parallel to the axis of applied mmf.
-After removing this external mmf, maximum numbers of domains again come to random positions, but some few of them still remain in their changed position.
-Because of these unchanged domains the substance becomes slightly magnetized permanently.
+Whenever the external magnetic field or mmf is applied to that substance, these randomly directed domains get arranged themselves in parallel to the axis of applied mmf.
+After removing this external mmf, maximum numbers of domains again come to random positions, but some of them still remain in their changed position.
+Because of these unchanged domains, the substance becomes slightly magnetized permanently.
 This magnetism is called “Spontaneous Magnetism”.
-To neutralize this magnetism some opposite mmf is required to be applied.
-The magneto motive force or mmf applied in the transformer core is alternating.
-For every cycle, due to this domain reversal there will be extra work done.
+To neutralize this magnetism, some opposite mmf is required to be applied.
+The magnetomotive force or mmf applied in the transformer core is alternating.
+For every cycle due to this domain reversal, there will be extra work done.
 For this reason, there will be a consumption of electrical energy which is known as Hysteresis loss of transformer.

-Mathematical explanation of Hysteresis loss in transformer
+Mathematical Explanation of Hysteresis Loss in Transformer

-Determination of Hysteresis loss
+Determination of Hysteresis Loss

 Let, the flux density at this instant is B,